 All applicants are required to submit an online portfolio of creative work on the Online Admissions Application.
 Carefully read through the Portfolio information and specifications before uploading your portfolio.

 All applicants are required to submit an explanatory sheet to support the multimedia portfolio on the Online Admissions Application.
 Carefully read through the Portfolio information and specifications before uploading your explanatory sheet.

 5. Statement of Interest

-A statement of intent must be submitted electronically on the Online Admissions Application by.
+A statement of interest must be submitted electronically on the Online Admissions Application by.
 This statement should discuss the direction of your studio or curatorial practice and why you are seeking admission to the Master of Visual Studies program at the University of Toronto.
 There is maximum word count of 500 words.

 Applicants must submit one sample of writing electronically on the Online Admissions Application.
 The sample should demonstrate your academic communication skills.
 Your writing sample should be from a previous university course if available and should not exceed approximately 20 pages.
 Applicants who do not have a writing sample from previous educational courses can submit published or professional writing.
 If you do not have any published or professional writing, or if your academic essays and papers were not written in English, please submit a sample of writing in essay format that is 1500-3000 words in length on a topic of your choice.
 The essay should show your ability to think critically about a particular subject.